fberkemeier/fberkemeier.github.io/_projects/project_replifit.md

 ---
 <!---<sub>[← Research](/projects/)</sub>-->

 We introduce [RepliFit](https://github.com/fberkemeier/DNA_replication_model), a comprehensive toolkit for analysing DNA replication timing, origin firing rates, and genomic stability across cell lines and chromosomal regions.
 It includes functions for loading and processing data across whole-genome regions, telomeres, centromeres, and specific loci of interest.
 By fitting origin firing rates to replication timing data, the toolkit efficiently predicts and compares experimental and modelled timing profiles.
-The resulting error distributions between predicted and experimental data help pinpoint regions of interest.
+The resulting error distributions between predicted and experimental data help in pinpointing regions of interest.

 <div class="row">